Patricia M. Davidson

 In 2016, Davidson signed an open letter to the faculty of Johns Hopkins University re-affirming the institutional commitment to supporting the LGBT community including gender affirming surgery.

 In 2007, Davidson was inducted as a Fellow of the Australian College of Nursing.
 In 2013, she was inducted as a Fellow of the American Academy of Nursing, a Fellow of the American Heart Association, and a Fellow of the Preventive Cardiovascular Nursing Association.

 Davidson received the outstanding alumni award from the University of Wollongong in 2013 and the alumni award for professional excellence from University of Newcastle (Australia) in 2014.

-In September 2020, Professor Davidson was named as the next Vice-Chancellor of the University of Wollongong, replacing Paul Wellings in May 2021.
-She is the first alumnus of the university to fill the position.
-In August 2021 the title of the position was changed to Vice-Chancellor and President.
-She resigned from that role in April 2024.

 In 2022 Davidson was awarded honorary fellowship of the Royal College of Nursing, FRCN(hon).
 She was elected a Fellow of the Australian Academy of Health and Medical Sciences in 2024.

+In September 2020, Professor Davidson was named as the next Vice-Chancellor of the University of Wollongong, succeeding Paul Wellings in May 2021.
+She was the first alumnus of the university to fill the position.
+In August 2021 the title of the position was changed to Vice-Chancellor and President.
+Midway through her contract she resigned from that role in April 2024 at short notice.